 1. Items for the Registrar's Office or Student Accounts

 Please apply online.
 Within two weeks you will receive an e-mail message from the Registrar's Office that provides your student number (B00xxxxxx).

 After receiving your student number, please go to Student Accounts Web Payments to pay the $115 graduate application fee.

 2. Items for the School of Architecture

-a) Two official copies of your transcript from each post-secondary institution you have attended
+a) Official academic transcript from each post-secondary institution you have attended

 The portfolio should include advanced architectural design work.
 Additional design work (drawings, furniture, construction projects, etc.) also may be included.
-Items should be submitted as high-quality prints and/or photographs, bound into a booklet or binder with your name on the front.
-For any collaborative projects, a list of the team members and a description of your role must be included.
-This portfolio will not be returned, so please do not include animations or links to external files or websites.
+Items should be submitted in a single PDF, max.
+20 MB, with your name on the first page.
+For any collaborative projects, include a list of the team members and a description of your role.
+In the PDF, please do not include animations or links to external files or websites.
 To keep the PDF file size small, please adjust the resolution of your images first.
 Do not include your statement of intent, resumé, or reference letters in the portfolio; they must be submitted as separate PDFs.

 c) Statement of intent